 LA/Ontario International Airport (ONT)

 For visitors planning to visit both Los Angeles and San Diego (about 120 miles away), it is usually much cheaper to rent a car or take Amtrak rather than fly between the two cities.
-Amtrak operates from the historic Union Station in Downtown Los Angeles, and makes stops in several Orange County cities (including Anaheim) before making it to San Diego's Santa Fe Depot (also historic), about two and a half hours.
+Amtrak operates from the historic Union Station in Downtown Los Angeles, and makes stops in several Orange County cities (including Anaheim) before making it to San Diego's Santa Fe Depot (also historic), a journey of about three hours.

 Transportation Around Los Angeles

-If you're taking a trip to Los Angeles, you most likely are better off renting a car than relying on public transportation.
+Los Angles is a very large city that covers about 469 square miles, so the most popular way of getting about is by car.
+Residents of Los Angeles are very attached to their cars and the immense freeway system for traveling around Los Angeles and neighboring Orange County.
+If you're taking a trip to Los Angeles, you most likely are better off renting a car than relying on public transportation, which will cost a family more money and not necessarily save time.
 The biggest exception to this is if you are visiting Disneyland (in neighboring Orange County) and that is your only major destination (see below under Disneyland Resort Express).
 Expect to do a lot of driving as most of the area's major attractions are quite spread out!

 The good news is that LA boasts some of the cheapest rental car rates in the country.
-And if you book through us, you can save up to 50% from five top-name brands!
-All the stories you hear about LA traffic are true.
-You'll need to pack your patience to get around its many congested freeways, and you should expect to find bumper-to-bumper traffic if your traversing the city during rush hours (roughly 7 a.m.-9 a.m. and 3 p.m.-7 p.m. weekdays).
+And if you book through us, you can save up to 50% from six top-name brands!
+All of the stories you hear about LA traffic are true.
+You'll need to pack your patience to get around its many congested freeways, and you should expect to find bumper-to-bumper traffic if you're traversing the city during rush hour (roughly 7 a.m.-9 a.m. and 3 p.m.-7 p.m. weekdays), and even other times.
+If you are heading to Universal Studios, it is ALWAYS rush hour on the 101, no matter what time you drive.
 Plan to spend time ahead of your trip familiarizing yourself with the major roadways and mapping out your major destinations, starting with the journey from the airport to your hotel.

-Many of the Southern California freeways have designated HOV lanes, accommodating two and three-passenger vehicles.
+Many of the Southern California freeways have designated High Occupancy Vehicle (HOV) lanes, accommodating vehicles with two or more passengers.
 The so-called "diamond" lanes are fixed lanes that can go for several miles without a break.
 We recommend getting out of the lane a few miles before your planned exit, or you might just miss it.
+Crossing that line when it it’s not an official HOV lane entrance or exit can make for a very expensive ticket.
+There are some HOV off-ramps in some areas, especially near Disneyland, which can in saving time by passing up the regular traffic lanes.
+It is worth noting that motorcycles can drive in the HOV lane and often pass the HOV cars on the right, so be on the lookout for that, especially when merging to the right.

 Rail Service & MetroRail

-Because Los Angeles is such a sprawling area, we only recommend cabbing it for short distances as it can get quite expensive to use them as your primary destination.
+Because Los Angeles is such a sprawling area, we only recommend cabbing it or using ride share services for short distances, as it can get quite expensive to use them as your primary mode of transportation.
+When you need them, however, there are plenty of options.

 Disneyland Resort Express

-If Disneyland is your primary destination, you should consider the Disneyland Resort Express from Grayline Tours, which provides round-trip and one-way shuttle service from both Los Angeles International Airport (LAX) and John Wayne International Airport in neighboring Orange County to the Disneyland Resort and Anaheim Resort hotels.
+If Disneyland is your primary destination, you should consider the Disneyland Resort Express, which provides round-trip and one-way shuttle service from both Los Angeles International Airport (LAX) and John Wayne International Airport in neighboring Orange County to the Disneyland Resort and Anaheim Resort hotels.
 Buses depart frequently, and reservations are not required.
 Unlike Magic Express at the Walt Disney World Resort, there is no free transportation to the Disneyland Resort.
-We offer discounts on the Disneyland Resort Express tickets.
 The buses make their first stop at the Disneyland Resort.
 From there guests will either be transported directly to nearby hotels or they may take a smaller vehicle to their destination hotel.
 Allow for extra time, as the number of passengers and stops will determine how long it takes.

 Popular Los Angeles Transportation Addresses